Deep Space Cache similar games & best alternatives

 Game with the same Sensation vibe

-2"Enjoyable pixel art visuals and soundtrack provide pleasant sensory stimulation without overwhelming intensity."
+2"Enjoyable pixel art and soundtrack provide moderate sensory stimulation."

 "Enjoyable visual and auditory feedback with pleasing pixel art and lo-fi soundtrack, but not intense sensory stimulation."